guardian/consent-management-platform/monitoring/README.md

 To run 'local' environment, frontend and dotcom-rendering must be setup and running on your local machine.
 The defined url for a local instance of frontend is <http://localhost:9000>.
 If you'd like to change this base url, update the localBaseURL variable in src/env.ts.

-### Testing locally

-To test locally you will need Chromium installed:

-`brew reinstall --cask chromium --no-quarantine`

-You also need to set the environment variable `export IS_LOCAL=true`.

-With Chromium installed and the environment variable set, you should be able to use `yarn test`.

-## Chromium CI Quirk

-In order for the Lambda to work correctly it requires a copy of a Chromium binary.
-This binary is currently provided by the build, copied from the `@sparticuz/chromium` node_module directory.

-It would be possible to achieve the same result using Lambda layers, however this setup was chosen to avoid complexity when upgrading from chrome-aws-lambda.

 ## Transparency and Consent Monitoring Dashboard

 There are 4 panels in the Transparency and Consent dashboard illustrating the invocation and error metrics from the lambdas.